 One of the quickest ways to lose trust in your employees is by creating uncertainty.
 In business, change is inevitable.
 But that doesn't mean your communication should be uncertain.
 Vague or confusing communication is nearly as bad as no communication at all.

 It’s tough for a workforce to trust its leaders if they never see them.
 But we understand that conventional working conditions make face-to-face time more difficult.
 Make a point to have frequent video calls, or opt to send visual company-wide announcements instead of the rarely-read all-company email.

 As workplaces continue to see a rise in remote work it can feel like managing employees is impossible to do.
 But this doesn’t mean you have to micromanage.
 When an unexpected event or new project comes your way, remind yourself that you hired your team for a reason.
 Clearly communicate your expectations and give them the room to shine.

-We hope none of these situations are happening in your office—but honestly, we wouldn't be surprised if they are.
-Download The State of Miscommunication to see why workplace communication sucks and what your organization can do about it.
+We hope none of these situations are happening in your office—but if they are, it's important to know how to listen, respond, and take action.
+Download The State of Miscommunication to see why workplace communication can derail your engagement initiatives and what your organization can do to improve.